-The program consists of six core courses and seven additional courses, in one of three tracks: Jewish Education, Pre K-12 Education, or Higher Education.
+The program consists of six core courses and seven additional courses, in one of three concentrations: Jewish Education, Pre K-12 Education, Higher Education, or with permission from the Director students may elect to design their own concentration from other existing Gratz graduate courses.

-All students will complete a nine credit Applied Dissertation, broken up into three parts: Concept Paper, Proposal, and Final Report.
-The program is designed to be completed in three years, with three week-long summer residencies at our annual Summer Institute required.
+All students will complete 13 courses and then conclude the program with a nine-credit Applied Dissertation, broken up into three parts: Concept Paper, Proposal, and Final Report.
+The program is designed to be completed in three years, with three two and half day summer residencies at our annual Summer Institute required.
 All courses, with the exception of Summer Institute, are offered online in an 8-week accelerated model.

 Students will be able to formulate and implement an organizational vision pertinent to their professional practice

-Students will demonstrate the ability to manage the organization, operations, and resources of a pre k-12, higher education, or Jewish education organization in a way that promotes a safe, supportive and effective learning environment.
+Students will demonstrate the ability to manage the organization, operations, and resources of an educational organization in a way that promotes a safe, supportive and effective learning environment.

 Students will collaborate with all stakeholders to respond to diverse interests and needs of the community and beyond and mobilize resources to meet those needs.